YousefShams/fitmotion_privacy_policy/privacy_policy.md

 FitMotion requires access to certain device permissions and may collect information about your device, including model, operating system, and unique identifiers.

 ### Camera Access:
-To enable features like pose detection, the App may request access to your device's camera.
+To enable features like pose detection, real-time feedback and mistake, the App will request access to your device's camera.

 ## How We Use Your Information: